IgnitedAndExploded/pyfire/README.md

 Dependencies
 ============

-At the moment you just need Python 2.6 with ElementTree 1.3 or Python 2.7
+- Python 2.6 with ElementTree 1.3 or Python 2.7
+- Tornado

 Implemented RFC and XEP
 =======================